nt246/NTRES-6100-data-science/assignments/assignment_4.md

 <br>

-For the following exercies, **transform the data as instructed**.
+For the following exercise, **transform the data as instructed**.
 Try to use `tidyverse` functions even if you are more comfortable with base-R solutions.
 Show the **first 6 lines** of the transformed data in a table through RMarkdown **using the kable() function**, as shown above.